 One of the most useful long-term blogging skills you can develop is understanding, interpreting, and extracting actionable insights from your site analytics.

-Without analytics, you won't have a good idea of how effective (or not) your blog marketing strategies really are.
-Your blog marketing efforts may not be as effective as you think, but you can refine them with helpful analytics that provide actionable insights to learn from.
+Without analysis, you won't get a good idea of the true effectiveness (or lack thereof) of your blog marketing strategies.
+Your blog marketing efforts may not be as effective as you think, but you can refine them with helpful analytics that provide actionable insights from which you can learn.

 Make the most of Google Analytics

-Google Analytics can highlight extremely detailed and valuable information about what your readers consume, how they discover your content, where they come from, how long they spend on a particular article and much more.
-A (very short) list of high-level information categories you can learn from Google Analytics includes things like:
+Google Analytics It can reveal extremely detailed and valuable information about what your readers consume, how they discover your content, where they come from, how much time they spend on a particular article, and much more.
+A (very short) list of the high-level information categories you can learn from Google Analytics includes things like:

-• Real-time visitors : an overview of everyone who is currently on your blog, including where they came from and what page they visit
+• Real-time visitors An overview of everyone currently on your blog, including where they came from and which page they are visiting.

 • Audience : lets you know how many people visited your blog on a given day (it also shares new and returning visitors, sessions, page views and bounce rates)